Sawors/SimpleModpackInstaller/README.md

 ### Directory per Modpack
 Each time you install a Modpack using the SimpleModpackInstaller, a new directory is created in .minecraft/profiles/ with the modpack name : *.minecraft/profiles/MODPACKNAME/*.
-If the directory already exists, a new one is created with MODPACKNAME_X (exemple : 1 copy already exists :
+If the directory already exists, a new one is created with MODPACKNAME_1 or bigger number for each copy.
-  *.minecraft/profiles/MODPACKNAME/*
-  *.minecraft/profiles/MODPACKNAME_1/*
 ### Profile Creation
 ### Auto RAM
 ### Copying infos